AlirezaKakan/User-Documentation-Instructions/docs/Task-2.md

 1. Add a File

-⋅⋅⋅It will let you upload any file format from different places:
+.
+It will let you upload any file format from different places:
-⋅⋅* My Computer (Your own computer)
+. * My Computer (Your own computer)
-⋅⋅* My Locker
+. * My Locker
-⋅⋅* Group Locker
+. * Group Locker
-⋅⋅* ePortfolio
+. * ePortfolio

 2. Record Audio

-⋅⋅⋅It will let you record an audio for the assignment.
+.
+It will let you record an audio for the assignment.

-⋅⋅⋅![Permission Need][Note]
+.  ![Permission Need][Note]
-⋅⋅⋅Note: Your browser may need your permission for using your microphone.
+.
+Note: Your browser may need your permission for using your microphone.
 You need to accept for recording online.

 3. Record Video

-⋅⋅⋅It will let you record video for the assignment.
+.
+It will let you record video for the assignment.

-⋅⋅⋅![Permission Need][Note]
+.  ![Permission Need][Note]
-⋅⋅⋅Note: Your browser may need your permission for using your webcam.
+.
+Note: Your browser may need your permission for using your webcam.
 You need to accept for recording video online.

 You can also add any comment for your file in the **Comments Section**.